 Enjoy life on campus

-The Mount's beautiful 80-acre campus, built high on the bluffs overlooking the wide Missouri River valley, is the perfect place to live while you go to college.
+The Mount's beautiful 80-acre campus, built high on the bluffs overlooking the wide Missouri River, is the perfect place to live while you go to college.
 Contemplate your studies or your future during the walks along the river pathways.
-Put your passions to good use volunteering or playing sports, and make lasting memories and friendships through all of the campus activities like movie nights or playing pool in the dorms.
-Join one of our many clubs, campus ministry groups, intramurals groups or fine arts programs and meet people who like doing what you like doing.
+Put your passions to good use volunteering or playing sports, and make lasting memories and friendships through campus activities like movie nights or playing pool in the dorms.
+Join one of our many clubs, campus ministry groups, intramurals groups or fine arts programs.

 Yankton is directly east of campus and is within walking or biking distance.
 There are several reasons why it was ranked number three on the 2016 Best Places to Live in South Dakota list.
 Things to do around town are abundant.
 Eat at the unique restaurants and coffee houses and shop at local stores downtown and along Broadway.
 Take a crew to go bowling or play frisbee golf, or see a play at the historic Dakota Theatre downtown and catch a movie at Carmike Cinemas.